-St. Thomas University Law Program
+St. Thomas University (3+3) Law Program

-Lynn University students are now able to obtain a bachelor's degree and a Juris Doctor within six years via a partnership with the St. Thomas University School of Law.
-The accelerated program allows for three years towards the bachelor's degree program at Lynn University and an additional three years at St. Thomas University School of Law to obtain the Juris Doctor.
-Thirty credits (29) earned during the first year at St. Thomas University will be applied/transferred towards the completion of a bachelor's degree at Lynn University.
-Students must apply to and be accepted by St. Thomas University School of Law program in their junior year at Lynn.
-The American Bar Association has established standards that allow students who do not yet have a bachelor's degree to apply to, matriculate at and ultimately graduate from law school.
+Lynn University students are able to obtain a bachelor's degree and a Juris Doctor (J.D.) within six years via a partnership with the St. Thomas University School of Law.
+The accelerated program allows for three years towards the bachelor's degree program at Lynn University and an additional three years at St. Thomas University School of Law to obtain the J.D.
+Twenty-nine credits (29) earned during the first year at St. Thomas University School of Law will be applied towards the completion of a bachelor's degree at Lynn University.
+Students must apply to and be accepted by St. Thomas University School of Law in their junior year at Lynn.